-Note: If current networking mode is not wireless, the SSID, PSK and BSSID values are not applied until the networking mode is changed to "wireless."
+Note: If wireless networking mode is not enabled, the SSID, PSK and BSSID values are not applied until the wireless networking mode is enabled.
 In addition, a message appears, indicating that the active network interface is not wireless.

 Setting the SSID